 When one becomes two it’s time for an upgrade

-To be part of a lasting relationship, we need to expand our thinking because life gets a bit more complicated and requires a program with greater capacity.
+To be part of a lasting and supportive relationship, we need to expand our thinking because life gets a bit more complicated and requires a program with greater capacity.
 That means it’s time for an upgrade.
-To succeed in a lasting relationship, we need to reprogram the way we think about life.
+To succeed in a relationship, we need to reprogram the way we think about life.
 If we do it right then life gets better, more meaningful and rewarding.

 Out with the old, in with the new